rateixei/homebrew-vp1light/README.md

-# homebrew-coin3d
+# homebrew-vp1light

-The repository hosts Homebrew formulas to install some of the packages of the Coin3D suite.
-In particular:
+The repository hosts Homebrew formulas to install the HEP 3D visualization tool "VP1Light" and its dependencies.

-- simage -- a library to handle graphics files)
-- Coin -- the 3D graphics engine)
-- SoQt -- a glue library between Coin and the windowing system Qt5)